knpuniversity/phpunit/knpu/mock-return.md

 temporarily set the length to a hardcoded value... but forgot to fix it!
 Well, if you run your tests... surprise!
 They pass.

-If the possibility of making this mistake scares... don't worry!
+If the possibility of making this mistake scares you... don't worry!
 This is something we can test for!

 ## willReturn()